eProsima/Fast-DDS-docs/docs/fastdds/discovery/discovery_server.rst

 in case that the remote server is relaunched with a different listening locator.

 .. important::
-     The list of remote *servers* can only be modified to either add more *servers*, or modify the remote server locator, but not to remove any of the existing ones.
+     The updated list of remote *servers* will modify the ping routine of a *client* or *server*, but it will not affect the already established connections.
-     This means that the new list passed to |DomainParticipant::set_qos-api| must be a superset of the existing one.
+     Hence, deleting a locator from the list will not disconnect the *server* or *client* from the remote server.
+     However, it will impede reconnection if the connection is lost.

 .. note::
     The remote server list can also be modified using the ``ROS_DISCOVERY_SERVER`` environment variable.